29 November 2014 : Original article

 Med Sci Monit 2014; 20:2478-2483

 BACKGROUND: Local anesthetics are commonly used for the treatment of a variety of tendinopathies in combination with corticosteroids injection.
 The goal of this study was to evaluate the effects of lidocaine and triamcinolone acetonide (TA) on cultured rat tenocytes and to determine whether there is a synergistic effect.

-Material and Methods: Rat patellar tendon-derived tenocytes were cultured with or without TA and lidocaine, and the culture without any additive served as the control.
+MATERIAL AND METHODS: Rat patellar tendon-derived tenocytes were cultured with or without TA and lidocaine, and the culture without any additive served as the control.
 Cell morphology and cell viability were evaluated.
 Expressions of tenocyte-related genes were measured by qRT-PCR.

-Results: TA, when exposed to tenocytes in vitro, significantly decreased cell viability.
+RESULTS: TA, when exposed to tenocytes in vitro, significantly decreased cell viability.
 The cells cultured with TA had a flattened shape.
 Moreover, the expressions of tenocyte-related genes in tenocytes were markedly decreased in the TA-treated group.
 We found that 1% lidocaine synergistically increased the deleterious effects of TA.

-Conclusions: Our data provide evidence of the detrimental effects of these drugs on tendon tissues.
+CONCLUSIONS: Our data provide evidence of the detrimental effects of these drugs on tendon tissues.
 Injection of TA in combination with 1% lidocaine should be used with caution.

 Keywords: Cell Shape - drug effects, Cell Count, Cell Survival - drug effects, Cells, Cultured, Drug Synergism, Gene Expression Regulation - drug effects, Lidocaine - toxicity, Tendons - pathology, Triamcinolone Acetonide - toxicity

 13 Apr 2020 : Original articleOutcome of 24 Weeks of Combined Schroth and Pilates Exercises on Cobb Angle, Angle of Trunk Rotation, Chest...